airbytehq/airbyte/docs/integrations/destinations/postgres.md

 This page guides you through the process of setting up the Postgres destination connector.

 :::caution

 Postgres, while an excellent relational database, is not a data warehouse.

-Postgres is likely to perform poorly with large data volumes.
+1. Postgres is likely to perform poorly with large data volumes.
 Even postgres-compatible destinations (e.g. AWS Aurora) are not immune to slowdowns when dealing with large writes or updates over ~500GB.
 Especially when using normalization with `destination-postgres`, be sure to monitor your database's memory and CPU usage during your syncs.
 It is possible for your destination to 'lock up', and incur high usage costs with large sync volumes.
+2. Postgres column size limitations are likley to cause colisions when used as a destination reciving data from highly-nested and flattened sources.

 :::

 ## Prerequisites